-ETCS (European Train Control System), the European standardized train control system developed for high-speed traffic, is to be used for the first time in Germany for highly congested S-Bahn areas.
-The Stuttgart region is the first major railroad junction to be equipped with digital interlockings and the European Train Control System ETCS as part of the Stuttgart Digital Junction project.
-The node is a pilot project as part of the "Digital Rail Germany" starter package.
+ETCS (European Train Control System), the European standardised train control system developed for high-speed traffic, is to be used for the first time in Germany for highly frequented S-Bahn areas.
+The new Stuttgart Central Station and the S-Bahn network in the Stuttgart region will be the first major railway junction to be equipped with digital interlockings and the European Train Control System ETCS as part of the Stuttgart Digital Junction project.
+The node is a pilot project as part of the ‘Digital Rail Germany’ starter package.

 What is ETCS?